NiccoloSalvini/thesis/docs/03-infrastructure.md

 In order to make the system stand-alone and make the service available to a wider range of subjects a choice has to be made.
 The service has to have both the characteristics to be run on demand and to specify query parameters.

 ## REST API
+\BeginKnitrBlock{definition}\iffalse{-91-65-80-73-93-}\fi{}

-API stands for application programming interface and it is a set of definitions and protocols for building and integrating application software.
+<span class="definition" id="def:api"><strong>(\#def:api)  \iffalse (API) \fi{} </strong></span>API stands for application programming interface and it is a set of definitions and protocols for building and integrating application software.
 APIs let a product or a service communicate with other products and services without having to know how they’re implemented.
+\EndKnitrBlock{definition}
 This can simplify app development, saving time and impacting positively on the budget due to resource savings.
 APIs are thought of as contracts, with documentation that represents an general agreement between parties.
 There are many types of API that exploit different media and architectures to communicate with apps or services.
+\BeginKnitrBlock{definition}\iffalse{-91-82-69-83-84-93-}\fi{}
-The specification REST stands for REpresentational State Transfer and is a set of architectural principles.
+<span class="definition" id="def:rest"><strong>(\#def:rest)  \iffalse (REST) \fi{} </strong></span>The specification REST stands for REpresentational State Transfer and is a set of architectural principles.
+\EndKnitrBlock{definition}
 When a request is made through a REST API it transfers a representation of the state to the requester.
 This representation, is submitted in one out of the many available formats via HTTP: JSON (Javascript Object Notation), HTML, XLT, TXT.
 JSON is the most popular because it is language agnostic [@what_is_a_rest_api], as well as more comfortable to be read and parsed.
 In order for an API to be considered RESTful, it has to conform to these criteria:

 (rivedi elenco)